alexeisavca/ftools/readme.md

 ```

 #### withTuples::(object, [(any, any)] => [(any, any)]) => object
 Combination of the above.
-Converts and object to tuples and passes it to the callback, then converts the returned tuple
+Converts an object to tuples and passes it to the callback, then converts the returned tuple
 array to an object
 ```js
 withTuples({a: 1, b: 2}, tuples => tuples.map(([key, value]) => [key + "prime", value + 1]))//{aprime: 2, bprime: 3}